traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=false_

-The `AsDefault` option flags the EntryPoint to be used by default when configuring HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).
+The `AsDefault` option flags the EntryPoint to be in the list of default EntryPoints.
+The EntryPoints in this list are used (by default) on HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).

-!!! info "How the list of default EntryPoints is built"
+!!! info "List of default EntryPoints"

-    If no EntryPoint sets `AsDefault` to `true`, then it includes all HTTP/TCP EntryPoints.
+    If no EntryPoint has the `AsDefault` option set to `true`, then the list of default EntryPoints includes all HTTP/TCP EntryPoints.

-    If at least one EntryPoint sets `AsDefault` to `true`, then only EntryPoints that have the `AsDefault` option set to `true` are included.
+    If at least one EntryPoint has the `AsDefault` option set to `true`, then the list of default EntryPoints includes only EntryPoints that have the `AsDefault` option set to `true`.

-    Some built-in EntryPoints will always be excluded, namely: `traefik`, `traefikhub-api`, and `traefikhub-tunl`.
+    Some built-in EntryPoints are always excluded from the list, namely: `traefik`, `traefikhub-api`, and `traefikhub-tunl`.

 !!! warning "Only TCP and HTTP"

     The `AsDefault` option has no effect on UDP EntryPoints.
-    When UDP routers are not defining the [EntryPoints option](./routers/index.md#entrypoints_2), they are attached to all UDP EntryPoints by default.
+    When UDP routers are not defining the [EntryPoints option](./routers/index.md#entrypoints_2), they are attached to all available UDP EntryPoints.

 ??? example "Defining only one entryPoint as default"